 - view information on the ongoing development of the Joint Strategic Needs Assessment (JSNA)

 - download the Health and Wellbeing Strategy for more information on developing a high-level, all age Health and Wellbeing Strategy

 - establishment of sound joint commissioning arrangements

 - maintaining effective relationships between the Health Scrutiny Committee and other partnerships

-- Pharmacy Needs Assessment (PNA)
+- view information on the Pharmacy Needs Assessment (PNA).

 Priorities and strategy